 - Vaporizers and crutches are available for short-term loan ($-if not returned)

 - Other health problems common to college age population

 Cost of treatments is covered by the Health Center and Counseling Center fee.
-Students are responsible to pay for certain services, tests and vaccines obtain at the center.
-Also, any type of medical expenses like lab or x-ray procedures performed outside the college facilities is the student's responsibility.
+Students are responsible to pay for certain services, tests and vaccines as noted above.

 A student who needs a prescription but is unable to afford it may request a short-term loan from the Office of Student Services in the Rinker Community Service Center.